MicrosoftDocs/WindowsCommunityToolkitDocs/docs/gaze/GazeControls.md

 ---

 # Gaze Controls

 Eye gaze as a form of input is similar to mouse, pen and touch in the sense that it provides a stream of coordinates that the user is looking at.
 But when it is actually used for input and interaction in applications, the design considerations are significantly different.

 Eye gaze is less precise than pen, touch and mouse.
 The measurement errors are larger due to lighting and environmental conditions.
 There is a larger variance among user populations.
 There is a diversity in the quality and calibration accuracy among different trackers.
 When these factors are considered, it becomes apparent that a user interface designed for mouse, pen or touch cannot be directly used for effective eye gaze interaction.
 Just as user interfaces originally designed for mouse were modified to suit touch interaction, we need to modify the existing user interfaces to be compatible with eye gaze input.

 The GazeControls library, built on the [GazeInteraction Library](https://github.com/MicrosoftDocs/WindowsCommunityToolkitDocs/blob/master/docs/gaze/GazeInteractionLibrary.md),  includes a set of user controls that can be reused in different applications with eye gaze input.
 Instead of trying to design controls for all forms of input simultaneously these set of controls are designed primarily for eye gaze input.

-# Prerequisites
+## Prerequisites
 Since the GazeControls library is built on top of the GazeInteraction library, the first set of prerequisites are the same as the [prerequisites for the GazeInteraction library](https://github.com/MicrosoftDocs/WindowsCommunityToolkitDocs/blob/master/docs/gaze/GazeInteractionLibrary.md#prerequisites).

 There are additional prerequisites for each of the controls and they are listed below in the context of the documentation for the specific control.

-# Supported controls
+## Supported controls
 The library currently supports the following user controls.

 * GazeKeyboard
 * GazeFilePicker

 ## GazeKeyboard

 One of the most common uses of eye gaze input is by users with mobility impairments.
 And the most common task in such scenarios is text input, especially if the user also has a speech impairment, like in the case of users with ALS.
 Text input with eye gaze is particularly challenging for an assorted set of users.
 One aspect of that challenge is that it is impossible to design an optimal keyboard layout that works for all users in all occasions.
 The GazeKeyboard control in this library is intended to address this problem by making it easy to define new keyboard layouts and include them in your gaze application.

-### Prerequsites
+### GazeKeyboard Prerequsites

 The GazeKeyboard control provides a way to define custom keyboard layouts (including styling) and injects the specific key the user dwells on into the application.
 To perform the key injection, it relies on the `inputInjectionCapability`.
 Please make sure to add this capability to your application's `Package.appxmanifest` as follows:
 <Capabilities>
    <DeviceCapability Name="inputInjectionCapability" />